realei/ai_learning_notes/vocabulary.md

   $$\vec a \cdot \vec b = \sum_{i=1}^{n} a_i b_i$$

   The dot product takes two vectors and returns a single number.

+## Cloud

+resilient and efficient 有弹性和高效

+Google has spent billions of dollars building this platform and making it resilient and efficient.